 Go Big on Location

-Your budget is going to be tight, and one place you might look to save on is building space.
+Your budget is going to be tight and one place you might look to save on is building space.
 Many experienced ODs have shared that they bought spaces too small and quickly outgrew their location.
+Moving can be disruptive to your practice's growth for many reasons, so it's best to prevent it.
 Consider looking at location options with 10-20% more space than you think you might need so you have some room to grow.

 Understand All Aspects of Your Practice

-As we mentioned before about your budget being tight, one big way to save is to buy equipment used at the beginning.
-Once you're established and profitable you'll be able to upgrade to newer equipment for the office.
+As we mentioned before about your budget being tight, one big way to save is to purchase used medical equipment.
+Once you're established and profitable, you'll be able to upgrade to newer equipment for the office.

 Set Yourself Apart